 Right behind My eBanc you'll find Live Oak Bank, paying 1.45% APY with a $2,500 minimum.

 In total, there are now 12 banks offering 1.20% APY or better on nationally available 6-month CDs.

 TOP 6-MONTH CD RATES: Nationally Available Bank Deals

-As we've pointed out, credit union and community bank CDs are usually the best game in town for those who live in the right place or work for a certain employer.
+Credit union and community bank CDs can often be the best game in town for those who live in the right place or work for a certain employer.

 |Bank||States||Term (in months)||APY|